krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 there's a much easier, less personal take.

-One of the downsides of having extensive documentation is that developers and users will, inevitably, grow frustrated reading questions answered in the docs they just updated over and over again.
+One of the downsides of having extensive documentation is that developers and users may grow frustrated reading questions answered in the docs they just updated over and over again.
 For the new user, unfamiliar with mailing lists, past answers may not be as readily available.
 Mix these two together and you have a situation akin to the Linux mailing lists, but with less margin for discussion.

-## Allure of the Modern
+## Freedom and Software

-If I had to pick a straw that might break the camel's back for an OpenBSD novice such as myself, it's probably OpenBSD's lack of software.
+If I had to pick a straw that might break the camel's back for an OpenBSD novice like me, it's probably OpenBSD's lack of software.

 I was trying to port my little file sharing server to the operating system earlier today.
 The problem is that it's written in Rust.
 I definitely